Jemoka/interesting/public/Interesting.md

 ### Soydevery
 - [Free whitespaces](https://qwerty.dev/whitespace/)

+### Base 120
+- If my math is correct, there should be a way to count to 1440 on just your two hands.
+How?
+Lets take a trip into me thinking while biking.
+- I thinking: if we seperated your hands, you could count in base 5 (6 if you counted nothing as 1, but lets not get into that).
+All you would need to do is have 1 hand be the 5's place (base 5 remember) and the other be the 1's place.
+With that, you could count to 25, like this

+Left hand is the 1's place, right is the 5's

+0: L
+1: LL
+2: LLL
+3: LLLL
+4: LLLLL
+5: R
+6: L R
+7: LL R

+And so on

+- So that fets us to 25: where does 1440 come from?
+Well, if we have seperation of hands, why not seperation of fingers?
+If the placement of each finger is special, you can have 5! or 120 different positions your hand can be in.
+Here is what that looks like:

+Each finger will be represented as a 1 or a 0, starting from the thumb and going to the pinky

+(L)10110
+(R)10011

+This means that the left hand has the thumb up, pointer down, middle up, ring up, and pinky down.
+The right has the thumb up, pointer down ... you get the point

+With these 2 methods, you can have 1440 different numbers, allowing us to count in base 120.

+So there we have it.

+- But wait... we can learn a but more from ASL.
+In ASL, you can touch two fingers to signify another number...
+I will leave that as an excersize for the reader, but lets jut say our ancestors were short sited when it came to inventing numbers.

 ## Muzak
 - [No Water in the Water fountain. **One Potato, Ten Straws, SCIENCE, in ACTION!**](https://www.youtube.com/watch?v=jbiFcPhccu8)